AGNC-Lab/Quad/README.md

 ssh root@192.168.1.2xx
 root@192.168.1.202\'s password: **
 ```
-* Move the files data.out, configAtt.txt and configPos.txt to the same directory in the quad.
+* Move the files data.out, configAtt.txt, configPos.txt and AccCalib.txt to the same directory in the quad.

 ## Pre-flight routine